Devslother/GrowChief/README.md

 # GrowChief

-GrowChief is a production-ready web platform built as a personal portfolio project.
+GrowChief is a production‑ready web platform focused on social media growth and engagement workflows.

 The entire frontend was independently implemented from Figma designs, with a strong focus on responsive layouts, UI consistency,